electrovir/element-vir/README.md

 Error while reading source maps for ...
 ```

 While running `npm test`, don't worry about it.
-Those only happen when tests fail.
+Those only happen when tests fail and are not indicative of any problem beyond the test failure reasons.